Vladdstian/Python_Training/README.md

 ### Courses and Certifications
 The following are the courses and certifications that I am currently using to learn computer science and develop my skills:

-#### * CS50: Introduction to Computer Science:
-Status: Pending

-This Harvard University course is providing me with a strong foundation in computer science concepts and theories, including algorithms, data structures, and computer systems.

 #### - The Git & Github Bootcamp:
 Status: Finished